 12 Endeavour Square

-If any part of your complaint relates to a product another company has provided, we will send that part of your complaint to that company.
+If any part of a complaint relates to a product another company has provided, Valitor will send that part of the complaint to the relevant company.
 We will do so promptly.
-We will also give you a final response to explain why we have sent that part of your complaint to the other company, and that company’s contact details.
+An explanation will be sent in the final response as to why that part of the complaint to the other company, and that company’s contact details.